Eric Cantona says music career is “closest thing” that comes to his time on football pitch

 Eric Cantona has described his newly launched music career as being the “closest thing” that comes to his time on the football pitch.

-Now, with the EP set to arrive next week, he has described the new venture as the next best thing from being on the football pitch.
+Now, he has described the new venture as the next best thing from being on the football pitch.

 “If you have a dream it should be a big dream.
 I’ve done sport, cinema, but I think after sport the closest thing is singing live on stage,” he is quoted as saying by the Daily Star’s Wired column (via Music News).
 “I did the live shows first.
 After people came they were like, ‘You should release one or two pieces’.